-Scrum is a project management methodology that can be used to organize teams during project planning and delivery, in which projects are split into smaller groups of tasks typically completed by teams in one to four week “sprints.”
+Scrum is a project management methodology that can be used to organize teams during project planning and delivery, in which projects are split into smaller groups of tasks typically completed by teams in one to four-week “sprints.”
+In 2023, project management tools like monday.com provide scrum board templates so teams can organize their sprints.

 Scrum is underpinned by six principles: Empirical Process Control, Self-Organization, Time-Boxing, Value-Based Prioritization, Iterative Development, and Collaboration.